What is Black Friday?

 - Will it work in Australia? – Keep in mind that if you’re in the market for electronics, not all of them will work in Australia.

-- Do they ship? – Find out what the shipping policy is – do they ship to Australia ? – is it complimentary or will you pay for it and if you’re paying – how much?
-You’ll need to factor both these into your decision to shop from that site.
+- Do they ship? – Find out what the shipping policy is – is it complementary or will you pay for it and if you are – how much?
+You’ll need to factor this into your costs.

 Read the terms and conditions available at westpac.com.au before deciding.
 Fees and charges may apply.
 This information does not take into account your personal circumstances and is general in nature.
 It is intended as an overview only and it should not be considered a comprehensive statement on any matter or relied upon as such.